-with scute pheumonia.
-The body is at the undertaking parlors of Eber W. Hall, but arrangements for the funeral are being postponed pending the receipts of word from Mrs. Newcomb, who was telegraphed to last night, at her who was telegraphed to last night, at her home in Oregon.
-Until a year and a half ago the New-comb family lived at Salt Lake, but they then moved to Oregon, and Mr. New-comb returned last autumn to accept a position at the smelters.
-He was attack-ed with a cold a week ago, and Tuesday bis condition became so critical that he was removed to the hospital, where he passed away.
+with scute pneumonia.
+The body is at the undertaking parlors of Eber W. Hall, but arrangements for the funeral are being postponed pending the receipts of word from Mrs. Newcomb, who was telegraphed to last right, at her home in Oregon.
+Until a year and a half ago the New-comb family lived at Sait Lake, but they then moved to Oregon, and Mr. New-comb family lived at Sait Lake, but they then moved to Oregon, and Mr. New-comb returned last autumn to accept a position at the smelters.
+He was attack-ed with a cold a week ago, and Tuesday his condition became so critical that he was removed to the hospital, where he passed away.
+THE DIAMOND CURE mains of the late W. H. Newcomb, who pictures. . . .